databio/LOLAEwS-DB/README.md

-# Portable Encapsulated Project for the LOLAEws database
+# Portable Encapsulated Project for the LOLAEwS database

 This PEP stores BED files related to Ewing Sarcoma experiments found online.